Counseling, Therapy, and Psychology: What's the Difference?

 • Minimum degree required: Master's degree in marriage and family therapy, social work, psychology, or a related mental health field

-• Internship requirements: In most graduate programs, there are at least 100 hours of observation and at least 600 hours of internship work.
-You will practice under a licensed therapist before getting your own license.
+• Internship requirements: Most graduate programs require at least 100 hours of observation and at least 600 hours of internship work.
+You must practice under a licensed therapist before obtaining your own license.

 Psychologists

 Psychologists must earn a doctorate in psychology, either a Ph.D. or a Psy.D. to practice.
-In general, a Psy.D. focuses more on applied psychology practice, while a Ph.D. program emphasizes research in psychology and pedagogy.
+A Psy.D. generally focuses more on applied psychology practice, while a Ph.D. program emphasizes research in psychology and pedagogy.
 Depending on whether you attend full time and the program's pace, it typically takes 3-5 years to complete a doctorate.
-These educational requirements can be a major factor in the psychologist vs. therapist or counselor decision.
+These educational requirements can affect the psychologist vs. therapist vs. counselor decision.

 • Education timeline: 9-11 years

-• Minimum degree required: Ph.D. or Psy.D. in psychology or a psychology speciality, such as clinical psychology
+• Minimum degree required: Ph.D. or Psy.D. in psychology or a psychology specialty, such as clinical psychology

 Psychiatrists